Sprint Retrospectives in Scrum

 - What didn’t work well?

-- It gives you the opportunity to document the results.
+- It gives a chance to record the results.

 - What should be written down or captured?

 How to Make Sprint Retrospectives Interesting?

 Retrospectives sometimes get boring if conducted periodically over longer period of time with the same setup.
 If the product development spans multiple years, then the shelf life of the retrospectives would become shorter and uninteresting.
 But how to make sprint retrospectives in scrum interesting every time and keep the energy level up.
 Here are below are some games that you can play with your team,

 - How are you feeling today?

 - One word – you can ask the team to understand how they feel and understand their emotions

 - Based on how things went well in the past sprint, team members form a circle initially at equal distance, and then depending on their mood they will move forward or backward forming constellations

 - Have the team draw the sprint timeline and write down all the events that occurred in Day 1 till Day 14 of 2 weeks sprint.

 - Mad / Sad / Glad